ForBioPhylogenomics/tutorials/species_tree_inference_with_snp_data/README.md

 			svdQuartets

+		This analysis should only take a few seconds, and then output the tree on the screen.

 	* Quit the interactive PAUP\* session with `quit`.

 	**Question 3:** Do the two individuals of each species cluster monophyletically?
 Use the table in the [Dataset](#dataset) section to find out. [(see answer)](#q3)

 * In a second analysis with SVDQuartets, we are going to specify which individuals come from the same species, so that SVDQuartets can use this information to estimate a tree with species as taxa.
-To specify this information, write the following text to a file named `taxpartitions.txt` (either on your local computer or on Saga, depending on whether you use the PAUP\* GUI or its command-line version):
+To specify this information, write the following text to a file named `taxpartitions.txt` (either on your own computer or on Saga, depending on whether you use the PAUP\* GUI or its command-line version):

 		BEGIN SETS;
 			TAXPARTITION SPECIES =